 A summary of known fishery mortality and injury for this stock of short-finned pilot whale is shown in Table 1.
 More detailed information on these fisheries is provided in Appendix 1.
-Mortality estimates for the California drift gillnet fishery are included for the five most recent years of monitoring, 2000-2004 (Carretta and Chivers 2004, Carretta et al. 2005a, 2005b).
+Mortality estimates for the California drift gillnet fishery are included for the five most recent years of monitoring, 2002-2006 (Carretta and Chivers 2004, Carretta et al. 2005a, 2005b, Carretta and Enriquez 2006, 2007).
 After the 1997 implementation of a Take Reduction Plan, which included skipper education workshops and required the use of pingers and minimum 6-fathom extenders, overall cetacean entanglement rates in the drift gillnet fishery dropped considerably (Barlow and Cameron 2003).
 However, because of interannual variability in entanglement rates and the relative rarity of short-finned pilot whale entanglements, additional years of data will be required to fully evaluate the effectiveness of pingers for reducing mortality of this particular species.
-There have been 11 pilot whale mortalities observed in this fishery since 1990.
-In 1993, there were 8 mortalities observed, and one each in 1990, 1992, 1997 (in an unpingered net) and 2003.
-Mean annual takes in Table 1 are based on 2000-2004 data.
+There have been 11 pilot whale deaths observed in this fishery since 1990.
+In 1993, there were 8 deaths observed, and one each in 1990, 1992, 1997 (in an unpingered net) and 2003.
+Mean annual takes in Table 1 are based on 2002-2006 data.
 This results in an average estimate of 1.0 (CV=1.00) short-finned pilot whales taken annually.